 Direct answer: pdfmux extracts text, tables, and headings from PDFs without a GPU or API keys by combining fast heuristic extraction (PyMuPDF) with targeted ML table extraction (Docling) only where needed.
-The result: 0.905 overall accuracy on a 200-PDF benchmark — 99.5% of the paid #1 score — at zero cost per page.
+The result: 0.905 overall accuracy on the 200-PDF opendataloader-bench — 99.5% of the paid #1 score (LlamaParse 0.910) — at zero cost per page.
 Install: pip install pdfmux.

 The cost problem in PDF extraction